Article in User Manual category.

 Pay Attention to Opportunities

-Your first launch isn't your last big hurrah.
+The first time you launch an app isn't your last big hurrah.
 After launching, it's time to begin exploring ways to expand your segment of the market.
 Who bought your product?
 Who didn't?
 Why?
 When you start asking these questions and getting answers, paths forward will begin to open up.
 Maybe your application gets used in tandem with another app on a regular basis; reach out to the owner of that app and see if you can arrange a bundle sale!
 Perhaps it sparked interest in one group, but they moved on because of a single easily remedied flaw.
 Fix that flaw and re-market to that audience to win them over.
 There are always going to be options, it's only a matter of finding them.